 Symptoms of this condition are typically straightforward.
 Symptoms include:

 Psychogenic polydipsia involves your dog drinking excessively with no apparent cause or reason.
 It means there is nothing actually systemically wrong with your dog; he is not sick, he is drinking excessive amounts of water.
-It is thought this condition can be behavioral in origin as a way to get your attention.
-The symptoms can be similar to diabetes or other illnesses your dog can develop, however, these conditions will be ruled out during the veterinarian’s diagnostic process.
+It is thought this condition can be behavioral in origin.
+The symptoms can be similar to diabetes or other illnesses your dog can develop, however, these conditions will need to be ruled out during the veterinarian’s diagnostic process.

 It is believed this condition may be caused by your dog being bored, stressed, or simply because he enjoys drinking water.
-Sometimes it is believed to be a way for your pet to attempt to get your attention.
-Your dog drinking a lot means he will need to go out a lot more frequently.
-You having to take him out for a potty break means you give him attention every time he goes out.
 This can be especially common in dogs who are young but can also be diagnosed in any dog of any age.